SAP-samples/abap-cheat-sheets/21_XML_JSON.md

 ### Serializing and Deserializing Objects

 - To serialize and deserialize objects (i.e. instances of classes), you can use `CALL TRANSFORMATION` statements.
 As a prerequisite, the classes must implement the `IF_SERIALIZABLE_OBJECT` interface.
+The example uses the predefined identity transformation `ID`.
 - Find more information and examples [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenasxml_class_instances.htm) in the ABAP Keyword Documentation.